hmslima/sambahsacompletegrammar/sambahsa.md

 CORRELATIVES
 ============

-They are words made affixing certain particles to the interrogative pronouns or other words, like “anghen” *(person)*, “ject” *(thing)* and “loc” *(place)*.
+They are words made by affixing certain particles to the interrogative pronouns or other words, like “anghen” *(person)*, “ject” *(thing)* and “loc” *(place)*.